bachittle/playlist-creator/README.md

 ```
 once you have a songs.json file, this program will make sure every song has a youtube link.
 It does this by querying youtube search and picking the first result.
 Will resave in the same songs.json format

 ### You can choose between any of these playlist creators.
-They are in order from most to least efficient
+They are in order from worst to best in terms of time efficiency
 #### scrapers/bad_playlist_creator_ALL.py
 ```sh
 python bad_playlist_creator_ALL.py